Getting Started in Japan – Fall 2023

 Note: If you are a Japanese national and entered Japan using your Japanese passport, please submit the above form except for the part for the residence card copies.

-The International Support Center provides various other support services such as pick-up shuttle bus, getting a cell phone contract, and buying a sim card.
+The International Support Center provides various other support services such as getting a cell phone contract and buying a sim card.
 If you wish to apply for these additional services, please refer to the "Support Services" below and apply through the Support Services.
 Details of what kind of additional support services are offered are mentioned on the website below.

 Support Services